wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

     ![Pull and Push Commit](images/pull_and_push_commits.png)

-    You may also have the following appear where VS Code can try and keep in sync to the remote repository where it will periodically go out and do a fetch call to see if there have been any changes since the last time you've synchronized your local cloned repo to the remote repo.
-It might help to click the **Yes** button so that your local is kept up to date regularly.
+    You may also have the following appear where VS Code can try and keep in sync to the remote repository where it will periodically will go out and do a fetch call to see if have been changes since the last time you've synchronized your local cloned repo to the remote repo.
+It might help to click the **Yes** button to keep it up to date.

     ![Periodic Fetch](images/periodic_fetch.png)